hazelgrove/HZ/README.md

   - `+weak.js` to include the necessary `weak` package.
   - `-o hello.js` to set output file name.

-  You can add `--opt 3` to optimize more heavily.
+  You can include `--opt 3` to optimize more heavily.

 ## Results
 You can now open hz.html in a browser to see it working.

 ## Support